-A. As of December 31, 2022 and 2021, the Company had 86 and 89 employees respectively, including 6 non-employee directors for both years.
+A. As of December 31, 2023 and 2022, the Company had 82 and 86 employees respectively, including 6 non-employee directors for both years.

-- (a) Average employee benefit expense in current year was \$2,529, and average employee benefit expense in previous year was \$2,102. - (b) Average employees salaries in current year was \$2,292, and average employees salaries in previous year was \$1,854. - (c) Adjustment of average employees salaries increased 23.62%. - (d) The Company has established an audit committee in lieu of a supervisor and accordingly, the requirement for disclosure of information on supervisors' remuneration is not applicable. - (e) The Company's remuneration policy (including directors, managers and employees): - i.
+- (a) Average employee benefit expense in current year was \$2,440, and average employee benefit expense in previous year was \$2,529. - (b) Average employees salaries in current year was \$2,083, and average employees salaries in previous year was \$2,292. - (c) Adjustments of average employees salaries decreased 9.12%. - (d) The Company has established an audit committee in lieu of a supervisor and accordingly, the requirement for disclosure of information on supervisors' remuneration is not applicable. - (e) The Company's remuneration policy (including directors, managers and employees): - i.
 Directors' remuneration are determined based on the Articles of Incorporation of the Company.
 A certain percentage of the current year's earnings, if any, shall be distributed as directors' remuneration.
 If the company had an accumulated deficit, the current year's earnings shall first be reserved to offset against the accumulated deficit, then appropriated the directors' remuneration based on the ratio mentioned above. - ii.
 Managers' remuneration is evaluated taking into consideration the reasonableness of the correlation between the individual's performance and the Company's operational performance and future risk exposure. - iii.
 Employees' compensation is determined based on the negotiation with employees based on the Company's employee salary policy and shall not be lower than the base pay.
 The Company shall implement performance assessment periodically whereby the Company conducts adjustment of salary and bonus and employees' promotion and appointment and dismission.

 - B. According to the Articles of Incorporation of the Company, the pre-tax profit before deduction of employees' compensation and directors' remuneration and after covering accumulated losses, shall be distributed as employees' compensation and directors' and supervisors' remuneration.
-The ratio shall account for 5%~15% for employees' compensation and shall not be higher than 5% for directors' remuneration. - C. For the years ended December 31, 2022 and 2021, employees' compensation were accrued at \$43,721 and \$18,813, respectively; directors' remuneration were accrued at \$14,574 and \$6,271, respectively.
+The ratio shall account for 5%~15% for employees' compensation and shall not be higher than 5% for directors' remuneration. - C. For the years ended December 31, 2023 and 2022, employees' compensation were accrued at \$28,146 and \$43,721, respectively; directors' remuneration were accrued at \$9,382 and \$14,574, respectively.
 The aforementioned amounts were recognized in salary expenses, and estimated based on the current profit.

-Employees' compensation and directors' remuneration for 2022 and 2021 as resolved by the Board of Directors were in agreement with the amounts recorded in the 2022 and 2021 financial statements of \$43,721, \$14,574 and \$18,813, \$6,271, respectively.
+Employees' compensation and directors' remuneration for 2023 and 2022 as resolved by the Board of Directors were in agreement with the amounts recorded in the 2023 and 2022 financial statements of \$28,146, \$9,382, \$43,721 and \$14,574, respectively.
 Employees' compensation will be distributed in the form of cash.